jiangyilism/arm-toolchain/arm-software/linux/build.sh-HOWTO.md

   (default: number of the available CPU cores)
 - `ATFL_ASSERTIONS` - Enable assertions in the build ON/OFF
   (default: ON), set this to `OFF` when doing a proper release (not nightly) build
+- `ATFL_TARGET_TRIPLE` - Specify the default target triple
+  (default: aarch64-unknown-linux-gnu), Set it to aarch64-amazon-linux when building for Amazon Linux
 - `TAR_NAME` - The name of the tarball to be created (default: atfl-0.0-linux-aarch64.tar.gz)
 - `ZLIB_STATIC_PATH` - Specifies the location of the static zlib library (libz.a)